 See more at https://loopstore.com/

-The restaurants go through a three-month trial period before joining the scheme, where they are given the chance to promote the sustainable option to gauge customer response.
-The vast majority of restaurants stays with Recircle after the trial period, and that is because of the potential savings the scheme can have both from waste management and from avoiding the purchase of single – use plastic containers.
+Participating restaurants go through a three-month trial period before joining the scheme, where they are given the chance to promote the sustainable option to gauge customer response.
+The vast majority of restaurants stay with Recircle after the trial period, due to the potential savings the scheme offers from both a waste management and packaging perspective.

-In order to use the Recircle lunch box, customers must pay a 10 Swiss Francs deposit, which can be done either by cash or by buying a member’s card.
+In order to use the Recircle lunch box, customers must pay a deposit amount of 10 Swiss Francs.
 Customers can then either return the box to any of the restaurants that are part of the scheme and get their deposit back, or reuse the lunch box for their next order.
-For now, most restaurants offer the reusable boxes as a complementary service to disposable containers.

 Twickenham Stadium introduced the Re-usable Fan Cup as a solution to the flimsy disposables previously used.
 During an international event more than 140,000 pints of beer are served, which resulted in 140,000 cups being thrown away in a day and drinks were constantly being spilt due to the flimsy material.
 Now, not only do the Fan Cups help to make us a more sustainable venue, they have also become a souvenir for visitors on a match day.